AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

        ``--ntasks=N``, always use ``srun`` to launch your job.
        ``module load`` a MPI version for both compiling and running.

-   * You must always monitor jobs to make sure they are using all the resources you request (``seff JOBID``).
+   * You must always :doc:`monitor jobs <monitoring>` to make sure they are using all the resources you request (``seff JOBID``).

 .. highlight:: bash